 VI.
-No person shall use an Internet access device in a way that is inappropriate for an open public area shared by people of all ages and backgrounds or that disturbs or interferes with customers, employees or operations of the library.
+No person shall use a library Internet workstation in a way that is inappropriate for an open public area shared by people of all ages and backgrounds or that disturbs or interferes with customers, employees or operations of the library.

 Customers may not:

 A. Display, send, receive or print text, images or graphics of obscene material or materials harmful to minors ad defined by Chapter 153 of the Code of the Township of East Brunswick or by New Jersey Statutes Annotated 2C: 34-2, 2C:34-3 and 2C:34-4.